gavalian/hipo/README.md

 ## Python Interface

-In modern evolving world of Artificial Intelligence there is a need to reading HIPO files from Python.
+In modern evolving world of Artificial Intelligence there is a need for reading HIPO files from Python.
 There is a python interface included in the package (in directory python) implemented using ctypes that provides direct access to the hipo4 shared library.
 No external dependencies and no compilation required.